bonham000/solana-nft-viewer/README.md

 # Nifty Information

-View some information about NFTs on Solana.
+View details about a Solana NFT given its mint address.

+## Create React App Readme

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).